MIDDLETOWN CONNECTICUT William P. Allison |

 He had an ad in the newspaper (ref.
 9), The Sentinel and Witness for making and repairing axes.

-There he made hammers with the brand names of Allison, Browns, S.F Claw, Warner and Cast Steel.
+He made hammers with the brand names of Allison, Browns, S.F Claw, Warner and Cast Steel.
 Ref.
 14 has a section for both Middletown and Cromwell.
 The information on Allison is close but there are a few discrepancies.
-I cant tell if Allison worked with Noble and the Warners or they ran separate operations.

 1850 CT Federal Census